Slobodan Marunović: Career

 He played around 100 theatre performances, as a member of the Montenegrin National Theatre since 1982, in the Royal Theatre known as “Zetski dom", Theatre City in Budva, Nikšić Theatre and others.

 Monodrama “The last hour of Njegos” written by Slobodan Tomović and directed by Blagota Eraković, which premiered on 19 May 1988, in the Montenegrin National Theatre, has been performed over 1500 times in various cities and countries on all continents of the world.
 He has performed it on stages around the world: Paris, New York City, Rome, Vienna, Zurich, London, Moscow, Belgrade, Zagreb, Sarajevo, Ljubljana, Stockholm, Tashkent, Samarkand, Toronto, Montreal, Halifax, Chicago, Detroit, San Francisco, Los Angeles, San Pedro, Melbourne, Perth, Sydney, Athens, Cologne, Stuttgart, Karlsruhe, Kostroma.

-He has worked in 3 films but his great love is poetry, and he has appeared on television to recite "Vito Nikolić, Njegoš, Risto Ratković, Danilo Lompar, Miroslav Djurović, Miro Božović, Jevrem Brković, Aleksandar Leso Ivanović and others, and with songwriter and singer Slobodan Kovačević worked on a project titled Montenegrina Poetry."
+He has worked in 3 films but his love is poetry, and he has appeared on television to recite "Vito Nikolić, Njegoš, Risto Ratković, Danilo Lompar, Miroslav Djurović, Miro Božović, Jevrem Brković, Aleksandar Leso Ivanović and others, and with songwriter and singer Slobodan Kovačević worked on a project titled Montenegrina Poetry."